 The FDA is currently reviewing whether omalizumab may be associated with increased risk for heart and vascular problems (ischemic heart disease, arrhythmias, cardiomyopathy, heart failure, pulmonary hypertension, and blood clots).

-Theophylline is a broncholdilator drug.
+Theophylline is a bronchodilator drug.
 It relaxes the muscles around the bronchioles and also stimulates breathing.
 Since the introduction of inhaled corticosteroids and long-acting beta2-agonists, theophylline is not used as often for asthma treatment.
-It may still be used in some circumstances, such as for treating nocturnal asthma.
+It may still be used in some circumstances, such as for treating severe or nocturnal asthma.
 Theophylline is available in tablet, liquid, and injectable forms.
 Theophylline should not be used by people with peptic ulcers or GERD, and should be used with caution by anyone with heart disease, liver disease, high blood pressure, or seizure disorders.

 Patients with asthma should get an annual flu vaccine, and they should be vaccinated against pneumococcal pneumonia.

 Patients with asthma and chronic allergic rhinitis may need to take medications daily.
 Patients with severe seasonal allergies may need to start medications a few weeks before the pollen season, and to continue medicine until the season is over.
 Treatment of allergies and sinusitis can help control asthma.